ashima-mr/ashima-mr/README.md

 - 💡 I’m currently learning quantum machine learning.
 - 🍄 I’m looking to collaborate on any ML project really!
 Always interested in learning smt new 🌱
 - 💬 Talk to me about Machine Learning, Quantum Computing and Biomedical ML Research.
-- ⚡ Fun fact: My fav shows at the moment are Tiny Worlds and Earthsounds 🍃
+- ⚡ Fun fact: My current books I am reading is The Technological Singualarity by Murray Shanahan

 ### Tools I Use